 The number of job interviews largely depends on the hiring company, the position and the use of tests or Assessment Centres.
 The foreign and international companies for their worldwide recruitment usually conduct two interviews, psychometric tests and sometimes an Assessment Centre.

 Prepare yourself for the Luxembourg job interview.
 Before an interview find out information about the company you want to work for.
 Practice (preferably in French) your few-sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression!

 Remember, the same keywords you used in your CV will be the foundation for your job interviews.
 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to talk about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

-Remember, how you dress is the one of the most important parts of not being hired.
+Remember, how you dress is one of the most important parts of not being hired for available jobs.
 So, check the Luxembourg dress code

 Punctuality is very important to Luxembourgers.
 Arrive at least 5 minutes before the job interview and switch off your cellphone.

 Smiling lightly show your friendly face.
 Usually, the Luxembourg job interview starts with introductions, handshakes with everyone present and the exchange of business cards.
 Use professional titles or Mr., Mrs., or Miss with the last name when addressing someone and maintain eye contact.